reach-sh/reach-lang/docs/dev/src/reach/errors/index.md

 ```

-You can fix this code by spreading a tuple-like value for the second argument of `{!reach} add`:
+You can fix this code by spreading a tuple-like value for the second argument of `{!rsh} add`:

 ```reach
 const xi = 1;